mikeabere/rental-frontend/README.md

 # rental-frontend
 T
 cra usiMCK(M,,).
-The FD us te, mer-in and rap.
+The FD us te, me-in and rap.
 Tp nm rn dv in the C to Rn the AP.